luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/sim_simple.md

 \label{fig:zpoint}
 \endmyfig

-Figure \ref{fig:z4} shows the point-estimate for $Z$ (left) when the number of columns is fixed at 4 (the truth).
+Figure \ref{fig:zpoint} (middle) shows the point-estimate for $Z$ when the number of columns is fixed at 4 (the truth).
 In this case, the true $Z$ is learned.

-Figure \ref{fig:z7} shows the point-estimate for $Z$ (left) when the number of columns is fixed at 7 (larger than the truth).
+Figure \ref{fig:zpoint} (right) shows the point-estimate for $Z$ when the number of columns is fixed at 7 (larger than the truth).
 In this case, the four columns of $Z$ are learned correctly, two of the columns contain no activated features, and one column contains one active feature.
 This suggests that setting the dimensions of $Z$ to be slightly higher may allow for the possibility of learning the correct structure for $Z$, at a slightly more computational cost.
 (Increasing the number of columns of $Z$ in MCMC increases the log-computation time by a factor of $\log K$, while holding the sample-size constant).

 #### Posterior Estimate of $W$